Language selection

 Most of our CSA astronauts also started dreaming of exploring space thanks to the Moon missions.

 Canada is now preparing to go to the Moon.
-Our country is part of the NASA-led Lunar Gateway program, and we want Canadian youth to reach for their own star; get excited about space and science, technology, engineering and mathematics (STEM); and understand how they can play a role in future missions to the Moon and beyond.
+Our country is part of the NASA-led Gateway program, and we want Canadian youth to reach for their own star; get excited about space and science, technology, engineering and mathematics (STEM); and understand how they can play a role in future missions to the Moon and beyond.

 Objective: Moon